Ishmeetblog/ishmeetblog.github.io/_posts/2018-12-17-firebase-start.md

 ---
-published: false
+layout: post
+title: what is firebase
 ---
-what is firebase

 Firebase is a mobile and web application development platform developed by Firebase, Inc. in 2011, then acquired by Google in 2014.
 As of October 2018, the Firebase platform has 18 products[6] which are used by 1.5 million apps.